WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

 # Easy Digital Downloads Integration with FluentAffiliate

 Easy Digital Downloads (EDD) is a e-commerce plugin for WordPress, specifically designed to make selling digital products simple and efficient.
-By pairing EDD with FluentAffiliate, you can create a powerful affiliate program to promote your digital downloads, from eBooks to software, and manage your affiliate commissions effortlessly.
+By pairing EDD with FluentAffiliate, you can create a powerful affiliate program to promote your digital downloads, like eBooks & softwares, and manage your affiliate commissions effortlessly.

 This guide will walk you through how to connect Easy Digital Downloads with FluentAffiliate step by step.